Sanchaksh/newz/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-Using RESTAPI and applying it's concepts nice.
+Using RESTAPI and applying it's concepts.

 A few resources to get you started if this is your first Flutter project: